J-Mourad/J-Mourad.github.io/_pages/projects.md

 In this competition, Kagglers will develop algorithms to identify and serve the most relevant opportunities to individuals, by uncovering signal in customer loyalty.

+- **RSNA Pneumonia Detection Challenge**:
+{% include figure image_path="/assets/images/kaggle/RSNAPneumoniaDetectionChallenge.png" alt="RSNAPneumoniaDetectionChallenge." %}
-- **RSNA Pneumonia Detection Challenge**: In this competition, the challenge was to build an algorithm to detect a visual signal for pneumonia in medical images.
+In this competition, the challenge was to build an algorithm to detect a visual signal for pneumonia in medical images.
 Specifically, the algorithm needs to automatically locate lung opacities on chest radiographs.

 ## Academic Projects